bazingraph/Video-Hotspot/README.md

 Just copy the files to any folder on your web server.
 Now navigate to the script like this `webserver.com/[folder]` (where `webserver.com` is the name of your webserver, can be `localhost` for local users, and `[folder]` is the folder where you extracted the script to).

-Replace `http://example.com/images/test1.mp4` with the link of any .mp4 video of your choice.
-Do the same for the other links
+Replace `http://example.com/images/test1.mp4` in `index.php` with the link of any .mp4 video of your choice.
+Do the same for the other 3 links

 ---